 Hope Springs Eternal: The Holocaust Project

 Hope Springs Eternal: The Holocaust Project is a collaboration between Vision Together 2025, The Community Foundation for the Alleghenies, Pennsylvania Rural Arts Alliance, and the Arts Coalition of the Alleghenies to bring a unique educational opportunity to the region.
-Taking place in 2024, the project will help people to learn about a tragic time in world history and to recognize and commemorate the resilience of humanity.
+Taking place in 2024, the project’s purpose was to help people to learn about a tragic time in world history and to recognize and commemorate the resilience of humanity.

 Pennsylvania Rural Arts Alliance is proud to be the management partner for this special project.
 To learn more and follow all of the events throughout the project click here.